Akinwale10/Omoola1/README.md

-# Omolola Pharmacy & Stores
+# Omoola Pharmacy & Stores

 A premium e-commerce website for medicines, groceries, and health products with elegant design inspired by professional service business aesthetics.